brown-bird/Cookbook/Productivity/sequenceDiagrams.md

 #### Participants

 Participants can be objects or any other part of a program.
+Interactions between participants are denoted with lines drawn between the lifelines.
 Participants can be listed across the top of the diagram or as they are created.

 Participant format: